 SECTION 1.
-ZONING CODE AMENDMENT Pursuant to the foregoing recitations

-Zoning Code, as outlined in CCMC Section 17.620.030.A, are hereby made:
+ZONING CODE AMENDMENT Pursuant to the foregoing recitations and the provisions of the CCMC, the following required findings for an amendment to the Zoning Code, as outlined in CCMC Section 17.620.030.A, are hereby made:

 1. The proposed amendment ensures and maintains internal consistency with the goals, policies and strategies of all elements of the General Plan and will not create any inconsistencies.